anniebelak/CapstoneBeerReviewFrontEnd/README.md

 User Guide
 1. User must sign up and sign in to review beers.

-2.Once signed in to WHaTs HOPS ining a usercan select a Local Breweries to see list of local breweries and the beers to review.
+2.Once signed in to WHaTs HOPS ining a user can select a Local Breweries to see list of local breweries and the beers to review.

 3. Once in the list of Local Breweries , beers can be selected and a review